rails/rails/guides/source/association_basics.md

 end
 ```

 We pass `id: false` to `create_table` because that table does not represent a model.
 That's required for the association to work properly.
-If you observe any strange behavior in a `has_and_belongs_to_many` association like mangled models IDs, or exceptions about conflicting IDs chances are you forgot that bit.
+If you observe any strange behavior in a `has_and_belongs_to_many` association like mangled models IDs, or exceptions about conflicting IDs, chances are you forgot that bit.

 ### Controlling Association Scope